Academic Information and Policies

 • Attempted or actual theft of, damage to, destruction of, or misuse of University property, or the services or property of a member of the University community, or other personal or public property.
 Possession of stolen property or unauthorized possession of University property or the property of a member of the University community.

-• Failure to comply with the direction of University officials/Residence Life Staff, including campus security, acting in performance of their duties, and/or failure to identify oneself to these persons when asked to do so.
+• Failure to comply with the direction of University officials/Residence Life Staff, including campus security, acting in the performance of their duties, and/or failure to identify oneself to these persons when asked to do so.

-• Unauthorized possession, duplication, or use of keys or cards/ID to any University facility or premises or unauthorized presence, entry to, or use of University facilities or premises including, but not limited to, camping, building a fire, or use of an unauthorized heating, cooking or electrical device.
+• Unauthorized possession, duplication, or use of keys or fobs/cards/ID to any University facility or premises or unauthorized presence, entry to, or use of University facilities or premises including, but not limited to, camping, building a fire, or use of an unauthorized heating, cooking or electrical device.

 • Violation of any Waldorf University policy, rule, or regulation published in hard copy or available electronically on the Waldorf website.